How to Add Barcodes and GTINs to Shopify Products in Bulk

 When No Valid GTIN Exists

 Google Merchant Centre handles this category differently.
-For products where a GTIN genuinely does not exist, you mark the product as a custom item and provide an MPN (Manufacturer Part Number) or other unique identifier instead.
+For products where a GTIN genuinely does not exist, you mark the product as a custom item and provide an MPN or other unique identifier instead.
 Google does not penalise custom products for lacking a GTIN.
 The penalty only applies when a GTIN exists and was not submitted.

 When Importier's barcode lookup returns no confirmed match for a product, the product is flagged rather than given a fabricated code.
 Filling the Barcode field with an incorrect value is worse than leaving it blank, because Google checks submitted GTINs against the GS1 database and will disapprove products submitted with invalid codes.